 Would you like to be a better Freediver?
 Get deeper and for longer?
 Or are you looking for an exciting read about the sport to keep your mind in the ocean whilst you are on the train to work?

-- Homo Delphinus: Jacques Mayol is the grandfather of Freediving and is well known to a wide audience from the (albeit fictional) account in film “The Big Blue” .
+Jacques Mayol is the grandfather of Freediving and is well known to a wide audience from the (albeit fictional) account in the film “The Big Blue” .
 This book is straight from Mayol himself and takes the reader on a journey through his history of world record-breaking dives to 100m on a single breath as well as his passionate belief in the marine world.
 Combined with stunning photos this is an amazing coffee table book for any Freediver.

-- The Last Attempt: Carlos Serra, the right-hand man, and confidant of Pipin Ferreras details his chilling perspective on the the run up to the tragic death of Audrey Mestre in 2002.
+Carlos Serra, the right-hand man, and confidant of Pipin Ferreras detail his chilling perspective on the run up to the tragic death of Audrey Mestre in 2002.

-- Neutral Buoyancy: Tim Ecott give the reader of this unique book a guided tour of the history of undersea exploration and the emergence of diving culture.
+Tim Ecott gives the reader of this unique book a guided tour of the history of undersea exploration and the emergence of diving culture.
 He tells the extraordinary story of man’s attempts to breathe underwater, from the sponge divers described by Aristotle, to the development of sixteenth-century diving bells, to the invention of modern scuba equipment.

 This unique book takes a different slant to others in that whilst it is an educational book it isn’t about diving specifically.
-Inside this book you’ll find smoothie recipes, stretches, visualizations, stories, philosophy and lots and lots of science presented in an engaging style.
+Inside this book, you’ll find smoothie recipes, stretches, visualizations, stories, philosophy and lots and lots of science presented in an engaging style.

-- The Dive : A Story of Love and Obsession: This is Pipin’s story of how he met, fell in love with, married and lost his wife Audrey Mestre.
-An entertaining read as ghost written by Miami Herald writer, it is annoyingly full of technical errors common in these sorts of books and by no means provides any closure on matters around Audrey’s death, however does provide a very good read none the less.
+This is Pipin’s story of how he met, fell in love with, married and lost his wife Audrey Mestre.
+An entertaining read as ghostwritten by Miami Herald writer, it is annoyingly full of technical errors common in these sorts of books and by no means provides any closure on matters around Audrey’s death, however, does provide a very good read none the less.

-- Deeply: The newest of all the books on this list, Umberto this time took time to write a vivid narrative of the records and adventures that defined his life and sporting career: from the beginnings in the pool, to the discovery of his own ability, the training, the teamwork and acquaintances with the historic figures of the underwater world.
+Freediving legend Umberto Pelizzari this time took time to write a vivid narrative of the records and adventures that defined his life and sporting career: from the beginnings in the pool, to the discovery of his own ability, the training, the teamwork and acquaintances with the historic figures of the underwater world.